ivstudio/ai-stream-agent/README.md

 1. Start the server:

     ```sh
-    npm run server
+    npm run dev
     ```

-2. The server will start on `http://localhost:3000`.
+2. The server will start on `http://localhost:3001`.

 ## Testing Endpoints

+You can test the chat completion endpoint using **cURL**:

 ```sh
 curl -N -X POST \